BasedLinux/bsd/doc/manual/source/protocols/tarball-fetcher.md

 An HTTP server can return an "immutable" HTTP URL appropriate for lock files.
-This allows users to specify a tarball flake input in `flake.bsd` that requests the latest version of a flake (e.g. `https://example.org/hello/latest.tar.gz`), while `flake.lock` will record a URL whose contents will not change
+This allows users to specify a tarball flake input in `flake.nix` that requests the latest version of a flake (e.g. `https://example.org/hello/latest.tar.gz`), while `flake.lock` will record a URL whose contents will not change
 (e.g. `https://example.org/hello/<revision>.tar.gz`).
 To do so, the